deshaw/gulp-jsdoc3/README.md

 ## Notes
 This is a reasonable attempt to wrap jsdoc using gulp as thinly as possible.
-All files are added after the cli. i.e. jsdoc -c config -t node_modules/ink-docstrap/template gulpFile1 gulpFile2
+All files are added after the cli. i.e. `jsdoc -c config -t node_modules/ink-docstrap/template gulpFile1 gulpFile2`
 [jsdoc](https://github.com/jsdoc3/jsdoc) does not allow for piped input, so this attempt may be considered a gulp anti-pattern.
 It also does not pass on output to be piped elsewhere.

-I would like to thank Mangled Deutz @ [gulp-jsdoc](https://github.com/jsBoot/gulp-jsdoc) for the original implimentation.
+I would like to thank Mangled Deutz @ [gulp-jsdoc](https://github.com/jsBoot/gulp-jsdoc) for the original implementation.

 License
 -------------